Stabilis-Labs/beta_stabilis/README.md

 2. **Governance Component**: Handles proposal creation, voting, and execution.
 It holds badges to authorize method calls suggested in proposals.

-3. **Staking Component**: Allows users to stake tokens to receive governance tokens and participate in voting.
+3. **Staking Component**: Allows users to stake any accepted token to a Staking ID NFT to receive governance tokens as a reward.
+Staking the protocol's governance tokens (ILIS) allows using the Staking ID NFT to vote on proposals.

 4. **ReentrancyProxy Component**: Facilitates method calls that require reentrancy, which is challenging in the Radix Engine.